Workability of Concrete

 Types of Workability of Concrete

 Based on workability concrete can be classified into the following three types:

-- Unworkable Concrete: An unworkable concrete also called as harsh concrete, is a concrete with a very little amount of water in it.
+- Unworkable Concrete: An unworkable concrete, also called harsh concrete, is concrete with very little water in it.
 The hand mixing of such concrete is very difficult.
-This type of concrete has a high segregation of aggregates and it is very difficult to maintain the homogeneity of concrete mix.
+This type of concrete has high segregation of aggregates and it is very difficult to maintain the homogeneity of the concrete mix.

 Desirable Workability for Construction